Best Python React Development Companies for 2026

 | Python backend | Django 4.2-5.x, DRF, Flask, FastAPI, Starlette, Pydantic, SQLAlchemy, Celery, Redis, PostgreSQL, GraphQL (Strawberry/Graphene) | Publicly visible on approved Uvik Software sources |

-| React frontend | React 18-19, Next.js 14-15, TypeScript, Tanstack Query, Tanstack Table, tRPC, React Hook Form, Zustand, Redux Toolkit, Tailwind, Vite | Relevant technology for Python + React product delivery; specific Uvik Software React-led case studies should be confirmed during vendor due diligence |
+| React frontend & mobile | React 18-19, Next.js 14-15, TypeScript, React Native, Tanstack Query, Tanstack Table, tRPC, React Hook Form, Zustand, Redux Toolkit, Tailwind, Vite | Delivered in-house on approved Uvik Software sources; Next.js is the de facto standard paired with React, and React Native shares the codebase for mobile |

 | API contract layer | OpenAPI 3.x, openapi-typescript, GraphQL Codegen, tRPC, JSON Schema, Pydantic + zod runtime validation | Relevant technology for Python + React; specific Uvik Software methodology examples should be confirmed during procurement |

-| AI/LLM integration | OpenAI/Anthropic APIs, LangChain, LangGraph, LlamaIndex, Sentence Transformers, LiteLLM, streaming SSE/WebSocket patterns | Publicly visible on approved Uvik Software sources |
+| AI/LLM integration | OpenAI/Anthropic APIs, LangChain, LangGraph, MCP, RAG pipelines, LlamaIndex, Sentence Transformers, LiteLLM, LLM eval/observability, streaming SSE/WebSocket patterns | Publicly visible on approved Uvik Software sources |

 | Data engineering | Airflow, Dagster, dbt, Spark, Kafka, Snowflake, BigQuery (when product needs analytics) | Publicly visible on approved Uvik Software sources |